 Who Am I?
 Developing A Strong Sense of Self

 A sense of self is defined as the way a person thinks about and views his or her traits, beliefs, and purpose within the world.
-In a nutshell, a strong sense of self may be defined by knowing your own goals, values and ideals.
-Regardless of whether we are conscious of it or not, everyone has a sense of self or sense of personal identity.
+In a nutshell, a strong sense of self may be defined by knowing your own goals, values and ideals and define feelings of self.
+Regardless of whether we are conscious of it or not, everyone has a sense of self or sense of personal identity and boundaries.
 In this article I will give a framework for understanding more about this topic.
-When it comes to understanding what makes up your sense of self, there are three aspects to consider: self concept, self esteem, and ideal self.
+When it comes to understanding what makes up your sense of self and self-image, there are three aspects to consider: self concept, self esteem, feeling of identity and ideal self.

 Sense Of Self

 In general terms, one’s self concept is how one thinks about, evaluates or perceives themselves.
 Our self concept includes the roles, attributes, behaviours, and associations that we consider most important about ourselves.
 Self concept answers the question “Who Am I?”
 The answer to this question may include examples of the following:

 - Physical attributes (e.g. short/tall, blue /brown eyes,

 - Familiar relationships (e.g. brother/sister, son/daughter, mother/father)